Working with missing data#

 Out[78]: 1.0

-• Cumulative methods like cumsum() and cumprod() ignore NA values by default, but preserve them in the resulting arrays.
-To override this behaviour and include NA values, use skipna=False.
+Cumulative methods like cumsum() and cumprod() ignore NA values by default, but preserve them in the resulting array.
+To override this behaviour and include NA values in the calculation, use skipna=False.

 In [79]: ser = pd.Series([1, np.nan, 3, np.nan])